lepennec/ggwordcloud/README.md

 `wordcloud2.js` and thus aims to be a replacement of `wordcloud2` that produces `ggplot2` type plot instead of an html widget.
 Note that the current version does not provide the shape and mask possibility of `wordcloud2`.
-Even if the algorithm of `wordcloud` is similar, `ggwordcloud` is much faster and allows arbitrary rotations of the words.
+The algorithm of `wordcloud` is similar but `ggwordcloud` allows arbitrary rotations of the words.

 ## Installation